 Becoming an Australian citizen

 Randwick City Council plays a role in local residents becoming Australian citizens.
-This page has tips about becoming a citizen, and details of the citizenship ceremonies we host every month in our Town Hall.
+This page has tips about becoming a citizen, and details of the citizenship ceremonies we host every month at the Prince Henry Centre.

 How to start the citizenship process